What is China's peace proposal for the war in Ukraine? - ExBulletin

 What is China’s peace proposal for the war in Ukraine?

-TAIPEI, Taiwan (AP) A year after Russia began war on Ukraine, China is offering a 12-point proposal to end the fighting.
+A year into Russia’s war on Ukraine, China is offering a 12-point proposal to end the fighting.

 The proposal follows China’s recent announcement that it is trying to act as a mediator in the war that has reinvigorated Western alliances seen by Beijing and Moscow as rivals.
 China’s top diplomat said the plan would come at a security conference this week in Munich, Germany.